Treatment & Recovery

 MY VIEW: Ameliorating the pain of dislocation can be very helpful.
 I believe that focussing on the present moment can protect some dislocated people from obsession, depression, addiction, or suicide and facilitate better choices.
 I know that my own occasional forays into these esoteric practices have been good for my marriage (my wife agrees!) and that practicing mindfulness when I drive my car helps me to be less of a menace on the road in my old age.

 But these esoteric practices are far from an adequate solution to the problem of addiction.
 The global, historical view suggests that it will be impossible for society to bring addiction under control without addressing the dislocation and social fragmentation that underlie it.
-Our harmful perceptions and feelings are not entirely self-generated, but are mostly normal reactions to the world we inhabit.
+Our onerous perceptions and feelings are not entirely self-generated, but are mostly normal reactions to the world we inhabit.
 Even if we can handle our reactions to the severely fragmented world we occupy in the most enlightened possible way, we may still experience severe anguish from our profound dislocation.

 A solution to the addiction problem, both on an individual and a social level, takes more than peripheralizing the experience of dislocation and analysing the experience of relapse with a clear mind.
-It also requires reducing the societal fragmentation that makes it so difficult to put together a life that contains enough belonging, identity, meaning, and purpose to keep dislocation under control without having to meditate two hours a day.
+It also requires reducing the fragmentation that makes it so difficult to put together a life that contains enough belonging, identity, meaning, and purpose to keep dislocation under control without having to meditate two hours a day.
 (As society’s fragmentation increases, I fear that it could soon require 4 or 8 or 16 hours of meditation each day to keep dislocation at bay)

 I am uncertain about this issue, because many friends disagree with me and because I have benefitted from these esoteric practices myself.
 But in the end, I fear that intervention based on esoteric practices will comprise, at most, one component in successful treatment experiences and that treatment itself, in all its forms, will comprise only a small part in bringing the problem of addiction under control in the modern world.